 By John Mineses

-We as the class of 2024 had a freshmen year experience that will be in the history books.
+We, the class of 2024, had a freshman year experience that will be in the history books.

 We are happy to be back for the 2021 Fall semester getting the experience we’ve been waiting for.